 An example of this simulation is shown in Figure \ref{fig:LSGO-route} (a).

-Consider the situation where node B is selected as a forwarding node shown in this Figure.
+Consider the situation where node B is selected as the forwarding node, as shown in this Figure.

 In this case, the following relay nodes after node B (selected from nodes closer to the destination node than node B) are only nodes C and D with poor link quality due to shadowing.